 The various sections of the VRW are intended to supply advice and links to help Victorianists find the practical information they need, whether it's an archive catalogue, a bibliography, a listserv address, a sample syllabus, a cheap place to stay in London, or a journal's submission guidelines.
 A facility for searching the VICTORIA archives puts at your fingertips some twenty years' worth of scholarly discussion by Victorianists around the world.

 Increasingly, the VRW has become a modest publishing medium for brief reference works created by some of the finest scholars in the field.
-These extraordinary resources include the updated Curran Index of hitherto anonymous contributors to the Victorian press, the VanArsdel guide to periodical research, Sally Mitchell's introduction to researching Victorian fiction, the Weedon guide to using Victorian publishers' records, and "At the Circulating Library," Troy Bassett's ever-growing database of three-volume novels, in addition to topical bibliographies, biographies, archive descriptions, and other aids to research prepared specifically for the VRW.
+These extraordinary resources include the recently updated Curran Index of hitherto anonymous contributors to the Victorian press, the VanArsdel guide to periodical research, Sally Mitchell's introduction to researching Victorian fiction, the Weedon guide to using Victorian publishers' records, and "At the Circulating Library," Troy Bassett's ever-growing database of three-volume novels, in addition to topical bibliographies, biographies, archive descriptions, and other aids to research prepared specifically for the VRW.
 Published here exclusively, too, is the popular VRW guide to planning the research trip to Britain

 The table of contents below will help you find your way to these and many other resources featured throughout the site.
 I hope that you'll enjoy your exploration of the Victoria Research Web, and find the information here helpful in your own Victorian research.